fufexan/dotfiles/home/README.md

 `shell`         | Zsh, Nix options, etc.
 `terminals`     | Terminal configs
-`wayland`       | Wayland-specific options, including Sway and Waybar configs `x11`           | Xorg-specific options, including BSPWM and other programs
+`wayland`       | Wayland-specific options, including Sway and Waybar configs

 `profiles` is a special dir where `homeConfigurations` are set up.
 They're basically the entrypoints of the configs.